 You have two options to create the data schema:

 Run a data pump import, which will load the contents of the provided data pump into the target tablespaces and schema name.
-While this is the fastest way to import data, most clients do not permit this for initial schema load, and instead choose option 2 below (common DBA practice).
+While this is the fastest way to import data, most clients do not permit this for initial schema load, and instead, choose option 2 below (common DBA practice).

 or: